www.thementawai.com

 Ceremonies of Restoration, Renewal, and Reconciliation

-Among the Mentawai, the most important communal rituals are known collectively as puliaijat — great ceremonies performed to restore harmony between humans, ancestors, forest spirits, and the unseen forces that shape life.
+The most important communal rituals are known collectively as puliaijat — great ceremonies performed to restore harmony between humans, ancestors, forest spirits, and the unseen forces that shape life.

 Whether addressing misfortune, celebrating prosperity, healing illness, or marking major life transitions, puliaijat are the central mechanism through which balance is renewed and relationships are reset.

+Although the purpose of puliaijat varies, its structure is remarkably consistent.
+Every great ceremony begins and ends in the same way, following a sequence that anchors the ritual in ancestral order.
 Even the complex ceremonies of shamanic initiation follow this same structural logic: cleansing, informing the spirits, observing taboos, offering sacrifices, calling souls, and reaffirming harmony with the forest.

 Preparation

-Days or weeks before a puliaijat begins, the entire community enters a period of taboo (keikei).
+Days or weeks before a puliaijat begins, the entire community enters a period of taboo: keikei.
 Non-essential work stops.
 No one may travel far, build houses, or clear new gardens.
 Work must not “pull the soul away” when ritual concentration is required.

 Families prepare great quantities of sago flour, bamboo containers for cooking, firewood, pigs and chickens for sacrifice, and assemble ceremonial attire and adornments.